 Hello!
 I have moved into my own place.
 Josh lives on his own now, but I’m only 45 minutes away!
 I think he has done really well and coming up to 2 year on July 18th.
 I’m so grateful to all of the people at SCHC who helped me get Josh to where he is now, especially all of the aftercare support.

 My dad and my uncle attended the family program and both of them are very supportive.
 The family program was nice because it put us on an even level of knowledge so that my dad better understands addiction compared to heavy drinking.

-Our clinical staff finds that significant others who attend the Family & Couples Program have a significant advantage in being prepared for life after treatment.
+Our clinical staff finds that significant others who attend the Family & Couples Weekend have a significant advantage in being prepared for life after treatment.

 Please refer to the Family & Couples Quick Facts for a printable version of this page.

-Please note that participants are required to refrain from use of any alcohol or drugs during participation in the Family Program.
+Please note that participants are required to refrain from use of any alcohol or drugs during participation in the Family & Couples Weekend.